60,000 BTU(5 TON) Water Cooled Marine A/C Chiller

 This fairly new innovation has one variable speed condensing unit supplying refrigerant to up to eight small remote evaporators.
 This can result in a very significant savings to the end user in certain situations, such as a home, by cooling only the rooms that are occupied.

 In a marine application it’s not typical for air conditioned areas to not be occupied, so these savings are not realized in the marine industry.
 However, the many detriments of these systems remain and they can be acute in a marine application.
-It’s no wonder why no marine HVAC manufacturer makes mini split systems.
+It’s no wonder why no marine air conditioning manufacturer makes mini split systems.
 If you do decide to install a residential system on your vessel, you should expect to be replacing the outdoor components quite frequently!
 Due to the adverse marine environment you might get a couple years out of the condensing unit!

 In operation when one of the remote evaporators calls for cooling, the slave board in the remote evaporator sends a signal to the mother board in the condensing unit.
 This triggers the compressor to ramp up and open the solenoid going to that evaporator to provide refrigerant thus cooling the room.